pynamodb/PynamoDB/README.rst

         # for example if your item has a `version` attribute
         {'version__eq': item.version}

-    # Re-serialize all UnicodeSetAttributes in the table
+    # Re-serialize all UnicodeSetAttributes in the table by scanning all items.
+    # See documentation of fix_unicode_set_attributes for rate limiting options
+    # to avoid exceeding provisioned capacity.
     Model.fix_unicode_set_attributes(get_save_kwargs)

     # Verify the migration is complete